 Honey bees have special body parts where they pack pollen to be carried back to the hive.
 The parts—one on each hind leg—are called corbiculae or “pollen baskets.”
 The corbiculae are covered with hairs which help to hold the pollen in place, but very sticky pollen can form large clumps—something that makes provisioning even easier.

 The pollen from many wind pollinated plants, such as grass, is much drier and not nearly so sticky.
-This pollen has to be carried in smaller clumps and so the bees have to make more trips to collect an equal amount, which wastes both time and energy.
+Dry pollen has to be carried in smaller clumps.
+When they are carrying smaller loads, the bees have to make more trips to collect an equal amount of pollen.
+This wastes both time and energy.

 Plants that are insect pollinated not only have sticky pollen, they have lots of pollen.
 This provides the win-win relationship that defines plant-pollinator mutualisms.
 In this case, the plant has to expend lots of energy to produce excess pollen with sticky coatings to attract the bees.
 In turn the plant gets pollinated.
 The bees benefit from lots of pollen that is easy to carry home.
 In addition, pollenkitt contains lipids, proteins, and phenolic compounds which are important to honey bee health.